GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 You can deploy a simple web based application from the Google Cloud Repository, courtesy of
 [Kubernetes Up and Running repo](https://github.com/kubernetes-up-and-running/kuard).
- You will use this application as the backend for our Ingress.
+ You use this application as the backend for the Ingress.

 From the Cloud Shell, run the following command: